For strangers. This was he, erected first

 The winds were call'd to fight, and storms to serve.

-One tumor drown'd another.period should be replaced with a comma billows strove
+One tumor drown'd another. billows strove

 To out-swell Ambition, water Air out-drove,